Top 10 Writing Tips (Ever)

 I was debating whether to include this one – surely most writers are already avid readers?

 Either way, if you don’t love reading, can you ever really love writing?
-(Cue rabid debate in the comments section below.)
+Cue rabid debate in the comments section below.
+(Log in to access.)

 3. Keep it simple

-Use simple language always.
+Always use simple language.
 Nobody wants to read long, complicated copy.
-Research has found that even lawyers would rather read simple, high-school reading age content than writing that’s full of… law jargon.
+Research has found that even lawyers would rather read simple, high-school reading age content than writing that’s full of… well, law jargon.

 People don’t read content online – they scan it.
 That means they don’t read properly from top to bottom, or even from word to word.
 They scan in an F-shape, looking for something relevant to grab their attention.